kmooney225/Kevin-s-Blog/README.md

 ## Implementation
-- Download the zip file.
-Then open the index.html file with a web browser of your choice.
+- Download the zip file
+- Open the index.html file with a web browser of your choice

 ## Build With